rssh/scala-gopher/README.md

   One useful programming pattern, often used in CSP-style programming: have a channel from wich we read (or to where we write) as a part of a state.
 In Go language, this is usually modelled as a mutable variable, changed inside the same select statement, where one is read/written.

-  In scala-gopher, we have the ability to use a technique of 'EffectedChannel', which can be seen as an entity, which holds channel, can be used in read/write and can be changed only via effect (operation, which accepts previous state and return next).
+  In scala-gopher, we have the ability to use a technique of 'EffectedChannel', which can be seen as an entity, which holds channel, can be used in read/write and can be changed only via effect (operation, which accepts the previous state and returns the next).

-Let's look on example:
+Let's look at the example:

 ~~~ scala
  def generate(n:Int, quit:Promise[Boolean]):Channel[Int] =